How does one repair a baseball bat with another, slightly more broken baseball bat?

 It bugs me that The Master does himself in when present with the evidence of supermutant sterility.
 He's an immortal supergenius who apparently has the means to create more immortal geniuses, he should be able to at least take a shot at curing the sterility or developing another means of reproduction before the mutant population drops too low, which could take centuries if ever if they avoid overharvesting the human population.

 The short answer: the Master was quite insane.
-The long answer: the Master was deluded Social Darwinist and thought that he had solved the sterility problem and that "nature would find a way" or something like that.
-In his mindset super mutants were just logically superior to humans since — like him — they were immune to disease and radiation and — due to stupidity or insanity — not self-serving pricks like the rest of the humanity, therefore laws of evolution would be on his side.
-He was right so he WOULD triumph!
-When Vault Dweller gives him solid proof that super mutants have not and will likely never become fertile, the Master (being an intelligent man of science under all of his madness) realized in a moment of clarity that he had not been breeding a master race but turned hundreds of people into stupid, hideous abominations and, as a correlation, he is one as well.
+The long answer: the Master was a deluded Social Darwinist and thought that he had solved the sterility problem and that "nature would find a way" or something like that.
+In his mindset, his spawn were logically superior to humans since — like him — they were immune to disease and radiation and — due to stupidity or insanity — not self-serving pricks like the rest of the humanity: therefore, natural selection would be on his side.
+He was right, therefore he would triumph!
+When the Vault Dweller gives him solid proof that Super Mutants have not and will likely never become fertile, the Master (being an intelligent man of science under all of his madness) realized in a moment of clarity that he had not been breeding a master race but turned hundreds of people into stupid, hideous abominations... and, as a correlation, he is one as well.
 Cue freakout and suicidal depression.

 Opening Vault Doors

 Neither design of vault door (FO1/FO2 or FO3/NV) entirely makes sense.
 In the originals there's an arm that pulls the door to the side, but nothing to push it out of the doorway.
 It just pops out by itself.
 In the later models there's an arm to pull it out of the doorway, but nothing to push it to the side.
 It just rolls away by itself.